Thr 160 Intro to Acting

 - Identifies different strategies that can be used to address sustainability issues at local, national, and global levels.

-- Relates sustainability to own life and values.
+- Relates sustainability to your own life and values.

 To gain an understanding and experiential appreciation of acting skills by applying the principles and techniques that are specific to live theatrical performances:

 - Beginning principles covered will be developing trust in ensemble members, receiving and applying feedback and taking risks in acting activities through use of specific choices.
-You will learn to create fundamental psychological and physical actions in a truthful manner through improvised situations and scripted texts.
+You will learn to create through both improvised situations and scripted texts.

 - Explains the basic interconnections among (ecological, economic, and social) as they relate to an activity, practice, or policy.

-To analyze and understand the text of plays and make appropriate choices which highlight the completed analysis:
+To analyze and understand the text of plays and performances, then make appropriate choices which highlight the completed analysis:

 - This will be accomplished through the analysis of the structure of the text of the play.

 - You will develop critical thinking skills through critical analysis of acting, both written and verbal, while exploring the creative aspects of character development.
-This will be accomplished through discussion, research and written papers.
+This will be accomplished through in class improvisational activities, discussions and research.

 To recognize and identify the acting process of other actors in scene work and in performances that are required viewing: